Klamzilla/odin-recipes/README.md

 # odin-recipes
-Building a basic recipe website using skills aquired
+This is my first basic website ive created using skills ive learnt from The Odin Project